Compliance (Law) (CPGL)

 The class will cover the compliance programs of companies doing business in the Developing (BRIC countries of Brazil, Russia, India and China) as well as Underdeveloped Countries.
 It will be a workshop class with assignments that will focus on a portfolio of documents necessary to update or refocus a compliance program in these countries and will include case studies on the BRIC countries.

 CPGL 0302.
-E-Law in the Global Setting: Data Safeguards and Electronic Evidence Challenges.
+Internet Transaction Safeguards and Evidence.
 (2 Credits)

 In this seminar environment, students will utilize new analytical frameworks to think through cybersecurity and other data protection issues where laws, regulations and industry practices are outstripped by the speed of technological innovation.
 This is a practice-ready class in which the practical is never far from the theoretical, and so we will focus on how to provide the best counsel where the law is in a constant state of change.
 As the class is designed for practice, there are no exams.
 Instead, students will prepare four short written assignments that will be similar to those they would face as first-year lawyers in a law firm, corporate legal department or government agency.
 A premium is also placed on class participation, given the seminar structure of the course.
 Students learn as much from each other as they do from the professor as they discuss differing notions of "personal information" in cybersecurity and privacy and how data protection laws and regulations impact the daily interfaces essential to e-commerce and the management of data in healthcare, finance, education and other regulated areas.
 All e-commerce is global once the organization’s website goes live, so the impact laws of other jurisdictions, such the EU General Data Protection Regulation on US business, will also be explored.